 Year 3 – Junior Year: Gaining Career Experiences

-- Schedule an appointment with a career counselor in the Student Academic Services Center.
+- Schedule an appointment with a career counselor.

 - See your advisor to discuss mid-term grades.
-Plan for registration, final grads, and adjustment to your schedule.
+Plan for registration, final grades, and adjustment to your schedule.

 - Participate in interviewing, cover-letter writing and other job-search workshops.